webdevops/Dockerfile/README.md

-`FAST=0 make all`           | Build all containers *slow mode* (serial building) `DEBUG=1 make all`          | Show log of build process even if process is successfull `FORCE=1 make all`          | Force container build (`docker build --no-cache ...`)
+`FAST=0 make all`           | Build all containers *slow mode* (serial building) `DEBUG=1 make all`          | Show log of build process even if process is successfull `FORCE=1 make all`          | Force container build (`docker build --no-cache ...`) `WHITELIST="alpine-3 centos-7" make all`          | Build all container with tag alpine-3 or centos-7
 <br>                        |
 `make baselayout`           | Build and deploy baselayout.tar `make provision`            | Deploy all configuration files from [_provisioning/](_provisioning/README.md)